• Skip to primary navigation

 Before you invest in anything, it is always best to run a scenario.
 I want to make sure that I am investing in things I am comfortable with before that money ever leaves my account.

-If I were working with a larger number, like investing $40,000, I would diversify into six or more investment.
+If I were working with a larger number, like investing $40,000, I would diversify into six or more investment options.
 A $200 investment doesn’t give us that many options.

 When thinking about how to invest $200, here is what I determined made me most comfortable: